Arden School of Theatre

 The Arden School of Theatre, also known as The Arden, is a drama school which is part of the Performing Arts faculty at UCEN Manchester in England, United Kingdom.

 History

 The school was founded jointly by the Royal Exchange Theatre and South Manchester College in 1991 by the senior curriculum manager Robert S. Ely, to provide vocational degree level theatrical education in the North of England, one of the first to provide theatrical degrees in the United Kingdom.
 The name derived from the original City College Arden Campus where the drama school had been based between 1991 and 2004, in Northenden, South Manchester.
+Wyllie Longmore was a founding member of the School and he served as its head of Acting from 1991 to 2002.

 In 2006, The Arden moved into new premises located over three floors at Universal Square.
 In September 2010 The Arden moved into Nicholls House, Ardwick, Manchester, a renovated Victorian building with additional rehearsal space, production rooms, and voice and singing rooms.

 The college is a founder member of the National Skills Academy for Creative & Cultural Skills.

 In 2024 the college became accredited by the CDMT.